tobias-varden/flux-lora-train-cli/readme.md

 ## Acknowledgments

 - [replicate.com](https://replicate.com) for providing the infrastructure for training the LORA model.
-- [Flux LORA](https://github.com/Flux-AI-Labs/flux-lora) for the LORA training technique.
+- [flux-dev-lora-trainer](https://replicate.com/ostris/flux-dev-lora-trainer/train) for the LORA training util.